7+ Thru-Hikes Around the World: Alternatives to the Camino de Santiago

 Hiking the Annapurna Circuit heading up Thorung La Pass

 The total length of the route varies between 100-145 mi, depending on where motor transportation is used and where the trek ends.
 The route is normally hiked counterclockwise because the daily altitude gain is slower and safer.
-Since Iโ€™ve hiked it, there have been roads built in some areas and sometimes that is off-putting to people.
-However, it is good overall for the villages for their health and prosperity.
+Since Iโ€™ve hiked it, there have been roads built in some areas, and sometimes that is off-putting to people.
+However, it is good overall for the villages in terms of their health and prosperity.
 Quite frankly, I believe this area and culture is so incredible โ€“ a few roads are not going to hurt your overall experience.
 The Annapurna Trek is not just about the views โ€“ itโ€™s just as much about being immersed in how locals live.

-This long-distance hike will take you through a variety of different landscapes, from the humid, lush rice terraces, to the forests, and then into those beautiful high-altitude views.
+This long-distance hike will take you through a variety of different landscapes, from the humid, lush rice terraces to the forests and then into those beautiful high-altitude views.
 It really does have it all, but you have to work for it.

 If you want to immerse yourself in the majestic Himalayas and also be immersed in the small village culture and agriculture โ€“ this is the trek to do.